KeelyHill/Leap-Motion-Music-Conductor/README.md

 Utilizes a [Leap Motion controller](https://www.leapmotion.com) to control instruments.

+Feel free to contribute!

-Note: does not play sound in Safari.
+_Note: does not play sound in Safari._